GongT/baobao/@build-script/typescript-transformer-common/docs/typescript-transformer-common.api.md

 //
 // @public (undocumented)
 export function missing(specifier: string): IImportInfoMissing;

+// Warning: (ae-missing-release-tag) "nameToString" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function nameToString(name: Identifier | StringLiteral): string;

 // Warning: (ae-missing-release-tag) "nodeDiagnosticPosition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //